neilthaker07/app-deployer/README.md

 --Bhakti Shah:<br />
   >Tasks<br />
-   - Rest Api endpoints to implement crud operation for projects <br />
+   - Rest Api endpoints to implement crud operation for projects and user SignUp and logIn <br />
    - Script for app deployer in agent

 --Neil Thaker:<br />